faenrandir/a_careful_examination/documents/questions/questions.md

 1. Why would Moroni have quoted Jesus speaking the precise words found at the end of the book of Mark when the section he was quoting is almost certainly of [dubious origin](https://www.reddit.com/r/mormonscholar/comments/75hvyj/moroni_quotes_sections_of_mark_that_are_of/)?

-1. If the book is ancient in origin, why did the author of the Book of Mormon [quote or paraphrase New Testament scripture more often than Old Testament scripture](http://bookofmormondepot.com/kjv-verses/), even before the New Testament was written?
+1. If the book is ancient in origin, why did the author of the Book of Mormon quote or paraphrase New Testament scripture more often than Old Testament scripture (see [here](https://web.archive.org/web/20180816212337/http://bookofmormondepot.com/kjv-verses/) or [here]({{ "/comparison-table-book-of-mormon-and-bible-verses-origins-project/" | relative_url }})), even before the New Testament was written?

 ## Spiritual Confirmation and Priesthood Guidance